jdufou1/RL/README.md

 </p>

 ## DQN-family
 Then, I work on the DQN to understand why this family works very well on the ATARI games.
 So, I read some papers and I have implemented three versions : vanilla DQN , Double/Dueling DQN,  Double DQN with Prioritized Experience Replay buffer and D3QN.
-The last one allows me to learn parameters for the flappy bird game from the RGB representation.
+The last one allows me to learn parameters for the flappy bird game.

 ## Gradient-based methods
 All of these algorithms are value-based and the policy is directly derivative from the value-function (state or action).An other possibility is to work directly on the parameters of the policy $\pi_{\theta}$.
 Therefore, I have implemented gradient-based (Deep RL) algorithms such that Reinforce, A2C (actor-critic method : we learn value-function and policy iteratively), PPO and DDPG.
 I have used Pytorch to build my neural networks.

 ## Evolution Strategies methods for RL environments

 These methods are very differents of the RL-methods and work like black-box.
 Now, we will stop to make gradient operation or learn a value-function because we will apply a gaussian noise on the parameters and learn with it.
 So, it requires more sampling.
-Firslr, I have implemented basics algorithms to find the minimum of some loss function : Naive (1+1)-ES , ($\mu=$m + $\lambda=$n)-ES , Cross-Entropy Method (CEM) and so on... then I apply this method on the RL environment : Walker2d-v2, Humanoid-v0 from MuJoCo.
+Firslr, I have implemented basics algorithms to find the minimum of some loss function : Naive (1+1)-ES , ($\mu=$m + $\lambda=$n)-ES , Cross-Entropy Method (CEM) and so on... then I apply these method on the RL environment : Walker2d-v2, Humanoid-v0 from MuJoCo.
 You could find my work on this notebook here.

 ## Source